davidmarkclements/v8-perf/readme.md

 The raw data for this article can be found at: https://docs.google.com/spreadsheets/d/1mDt4jDpN_Am7uckBbnxltjROI9hSu6crf9tOa2YnSog/edit?usp=sharing

-Most of the microbenchmarks were taken on a Macbook Pro 2016, 3.3 GHz Intel Core i7 with 16 GB 2133 MHz LPDDR3, others (numbers, property removal) were taken on a MacBook Pro 2014, 3 GHz Intel Core i7 with 16 GB 1600 MHz DDR3.
+Most of the microbenchmarks were taken on a Macbook Pro 2016, 3.3 GHz Intel Core i7 with 16 GB 2133 MHz LPDDR3, others (numbers, property removal, polymorphic) were taken on a MacBook Pro 2014, 3 GHz Intel Core i7 with 16 GB 1600 MHz DDR3.
 All the measurements between the different Node.js versions were taken on the same machine.
 We took great care in assuring that no other programs were interfering.